Best kombucha in the UK reviewed

 • on the higher end of calories for a kombucha

-• no information on the probiotics
+• no information on the live cultures included or the amount of them

 Equinox organic kombucha

-This kombucha is made with green tea and being organic it is all natural.
+Equinox kombucha is made with green tea and being organic it is all natural.

 It includes no sweeteners and derives its flavour from natural flavourings and some real ingredients like elderflower, raspberry leaf, nettle leaf and rosehip.